Milla Jovovich: Lifestyle

 She speaks fluent English and Russian and some French and Serbian.
 She was brought up in a Russian household and referred to the role of Russian culture in her life when she stated in 2005:

 "I have a Russian mother, she was a famous actress in the USSR (Galina Loginova).
 And the first books, which I read, were in Russian.
 I was raised in the atmosphere of the Russian classical theatre school.
 The art, built on the system of Stanislavsky – that's the most realistic art.
 And the modern cinema stands on the same principle.
 A Russian person wants to find the truth.
 This is the base of the Russian culture.
 I never forget it, especially since I have Russian roots".

 When asked if she still feels Russian after having left Russia at a young age, Jovovich replied, "Definitely.
 I still speak Russian.
 I speak it with my daughter.
 I read her Russian stories and poems.
 My roots are very important—they make me who I am".
 Speaking about her early years, Milla noted the importance of education in her life, "...my mom raised me in the traditions of her country.
 For example, I never spent hours sitting before a TV and always read a lot.
 And I believe that education, intellect and intelligence are a huge part of the beauty of Russian women."

 Jovovich has advocated the legalization of cannabis and appeared in a spread and on the cover for High Times.
 In an article published in 1994, she said that her only vices were cigarettes and cannabis.
 She practices yoga and meditates often to live a healthy lifestyle.
 Unaffiliated with any specific religion, she prays and considers herself a "spiritual person".
 Jovovich enjoys playing the guitar and writing poems and lyrics for songs.

-Political views

-During the Russian invasion of Ukraine, which is part of the Russo-Ukrainian War, Jovovich expressed support for Ukraine on her Instagram page: "I am heartbroken and dumbstruck trying to process the events of this week in my birthplace of Ukraine.
-My country and people being bombed.
-Friends and family in hiding".

-In October 2023, Jovovich was a signatory to the Artists4Ceasefire open letter to President Joe Biden, calling for a ceasefire in the Gaza war.